Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 2. Select Response from the list of available actions.
 Name this new action Respond with FHIR failure response.

-In this action, the return values from the Azure Health Data Services would be returned as the response for the logic app by using dynamic values in the corresponding fields.
+In this action, the return values from the Azure Health Data Services are returned as the response for the logic app by using dynamic values in the corresponding fields.

 Send JSON bundle to the Logic App URL